Cell Biology of the Intestine

 Additional Lab Info

-The Clark research group is funded as part of the Excellence Strategy of the German Federal and State Governments at the Univeristy of Tübingen.
-Our lab is also affiliated with the Stuttgart Research Center Systems Biology (SRCSB) and the Center for Personalized Medicine at the University of Tübingen (ZPM).
+Our lab is also affiliated with the Stuttgart Research Center Systems Biology (SRCSB) and the Center for Personalized Medicine at the University of Tübingen (ZPM), with core funding through the Excellence Strategy of the University of Tübingen.
 For more details on past and present research from the lab as well as additional resources, feel free to check out Andrew’s website.

 Clark Lab, October 2021 (left to right): Fabian Gärtner, Andrew Clark, Sarbari Saha, Thao Nguyen